Robyn Ah Mow

-Robyn Mokihana Ah Mow (born September 15, 1975) is an American indoor volleyball coach and former player.
-She is the head coach of the Hawaii Rainbow Wahine volleyball team.
+Robyn Mokihana Ah Mow (born September 15, 1975) is an American indoor volleyball former player and coach who was most recently the head coach of the Hawaii Rainbow Wahine volleyball team.
 She was a setter on the USA national team and played at the 2000 Sydney Olympics, the 2004 Athens Olympics, and at the 2008 Beijing Olympics, helping Team USA to a silver medal.
 She worked as an assistant coach at the University of Hawaii Rainbow Wahine volleyball team from 2011-2015 and was named Head Coach in 2017 after Dave Shoji's retirement.
 She has also served as a club coach at Na Keiki Mau Loa Volleyball Club.

 Personal life

 Ah Mow was born in Honolulu, Hawaii, to Talmage and Lovina Ah Mow (both deceased) and has two brothers, Kekoa and Tyson, and two sisters, Dara and Arlene.
 She attended McKinley High School in Honolulu, Hawaii, where she was a first-team all-Oahu Interscholastic Association East selection for four years and a three-time All-State first team selection.

 Ah Mow was married to Niobel Rafael Santos, former amateur athlete who is now a member of the U.S. Armed Forces and has served three tours in Iraq.
 They have two sons, Jordan (born in 2003) and Jreyden (born in 2016), and daughter, Jream (born in 2010).
 They divorced in 2019.